-If you need to make changes to your registration, contact Scott Still via email or 970-986-4005.
+If you need to make changes to your registration, please use the link in your confirmation email to add items to your registration.
+Or, contact Regan Grimmett via email or 202-800-2225.
 Please indicate the items you wish to change/add and indicate how you would like to pay for these additional items.
-Oftentimes, we can use the credit card we have on file for you, with your permission.

 How do I go about cancelling my registration to Rally?

-The Alliance must receive your written request (via email at email@example.com) for a refund by Monday, October 2.
+The Alliance must receive your written request (via email at firstname.lastname@example.org) for a refund by Friday, August 26.
 Refunds will not be considered after this date.
 Rally registration will not be credited toward any other service, product from or contribution to the Alliance.
-A $50 administrative fee will be charged for any changes and/or cancellations.
+A $50 administrative fee will be charged for cancellations.

 What events should I attend?